bazzilic/BigInteger/README.md

 ![AppVeyor Build Badge](https://ci.appveyor.com/api/projects/status/4vvqx57s6owe507u?svg=true)

 This is a continuation of work on the BigInteger implementation for C# initially created by Chew Keong TAN.
-This implementation was compared to the .NET implementation (available in `System.Numerics` since .NET 4.0) and to the [Bouncy Castle implementation](http://www.bouncycastle.org/csharp/).
+This implementation was compared to the "native" implementation (available in `System.Numerics` since .NET 4.0) and to the [Bouncy Castle implementation](http://www.bouncycastle.org/csharp/).
 This library appeared to be significantly faster than other implementations and is compatible with .NET 2.0+.

 Pull requests are welcome and appreciated.